 Child Life and Creative Arts Therapy Department specialists use donations of art materials for art therapy activities throughout the year in its playrooms on the medical/surgical pediatrics ward and in the Pediatric Intensive Care Unit/Pediatric Cardiac Intensive Care Unit.
 Even infants in the Neonatal Intensive Care Unit (NICU) receive age-appropriate toys, such as crib toys.

 UC Davis Children’s Hospital is the Sacramento region’s only comprehensive hospital for children, serving infants, children and adolescents with primary, subspecialty and critical-care services.
 It includes the Central Valley’s only level 1 pediatric trauma center, which offers the highest level of care for traumatic injuries.
 The 110-bed hospital includes a 49-bed, state-of-the-art neonatal intensive care unit and a 16-bed pediatric intensive care unit.
 With more than 120 physicians in 33 subspecialties, UC Davis Children’s Hospital has more than 74,000 clinic and hospital visits and 13,000 emergency room visits each year.
 For more information, visit children.ucdavis.edu.

-Toys also are used throughout the year in other hospital waiting rooms, such as the waiting rooms in the Pediatric Emergency Department and outpatient general pediatrics and specialty clinics.
+Toys also are used throughout the year in other hospital waiting rooms, including waiting rooms in the Pediatric Emergency Department and outpatient general pediatrics and specialty clinics.
 Patients in the Children’s Surgery Center also are offered toys with which to play.

 And all children who are in the hospital, regardless of their ages, receive gifts on their birthdays.